mendix/docs/content/en/docs/appstore/modules/openai/_index.md

 1. Add the module role **OpenAIConnector.Administrator** to your Administrator user role in the security settings of your app.
 2. Add the **Configuration_Overview** page (**USE_ME > Configuration**) to your navigation or add the **Snippet_Configurations** to a page that is already part of your navigation.
 3. Continue to set up your OpenAI configuration at runtime.
-Depending the type of your configuration, continue with one of the following sections:
+Based on the type of your configuration, continue with one of the following sections:
    * [OpenAI Configuration](#openai-configuration)
    * [Azure OpenAI Configuration](#azure-openai-configuration)